Improvising in dance classes with other musicians can be wonderful! Here are a few things I’ve learned to make cool and effective:

 Inject new ideas/motifs/gestures from time to time - don’t just imitate what you hear.

 Watch the dance.
-It’s tempting to get lost in the music, but it’s more important to watch what’s happening when you’re part of a group.
+It’s tempting to get lost in the music when you’re part of an ensemble, but it’s more important to watch what’s happening on the dance floor!

 Decide (or know based on context) who the ensemble leader is, and follow their lead.
 Collaborations tend to work best if there is a “benevolent dictator” who can make decisions.